 RTC- RTC stands for Real-time Transport Protocol.
 This protocol is designed to carry real-time delivery of video.
 It gives the agent streams which can be run over multiple media feeds from one connection.
 This protocol does not ensure media transfer covers latency and reliability, but it provides a tool to implement them.

-RTCP- RTCP is Real-time Control Protocol.
+RTCP- RTCP is a Real-time Control Protocol.
 It allows administrators to monitor the quality of calls from the collected metadata.
 This protocol allows an agent to add any metadata they want to communicate the statistics of the call.
-This protocol also tracks packer loss, latency, and other VoIP concerns.
+This protocol also tracks packet loss, latency, and other VoIP concerns.

 WebRTC ensures all the provisions to establish better connectivity, focusing on;